 - Thirty-six TEOs participated in 2018 compared with 27 TEOs in 2012.
-Participating TEOs in 2018 included 14 institutes of technology and polytechnics (ITPs), 12 private training establishments (PTEs), all eight universities, and two wānanga. - Funded Quality Categories were awarded to 7,408.404 staff EPs 5. - The number of researchers whose EPs were awarded a funded Quality Category increased by 66.2% between 2003 and 2018 from 4,461.51 to 7,408.40. - In 2018, the EPs of 55.9% of researchers were awarded an A or a B Quality Category compared with 53.3% in 2012.
+Participating TEOs in 2018 included 14 institutes of technology and polytechnics (ITPs), 12 private training establishments (PTEs), all eight universities, and two wānanga. - > Funded Quality Categories were awarded to 7,408.40 staff EPs . - > The number of researchers whose EPs were awarded a funded Quality Category increased by 66.2% between 2003 and 2018 from 4,461.51 to 7,408.40. - In 2018, the EPs of 55.9% of researchers were awarded an A or a B Quality Category compared with 53.3% in 2012.
 Between 2012 and 2018 the percentage of researcher

-Three panels, Education, Māori Knowledge and Development, and Pacific Research, do not have separately defined subject areas.
+&lt;sup>3 Three panels, Education, Māori Knowledge and Development, and Pacific Research, do not have separately defined subject areas.
 For the purposes of this report we have only discussed observations and trends for these three at the panel level; subject area results exclude them.

-4 Unless otherwise stated, all staff numbers in this report are full-time equivalent (FTE) weighted.
+&lt;sup>4 Unless otherwise stated, all staff numbers in this report are full-time equivalent (FTE) weighted.

-5 An EP contains information on a staff member's research and research-related activities produced during the Quality Evaluation assessment period (for the 2018 Quality Evaluation the assessment period was 1 January 2012 to 31 December 2017).
+&lt;sup>5 An EP contains information on a staff member's research and research-related activities produced during the Quality Evaluation assessment period (for the 2018 Quality Evaluation the assessment period was 1 January 2012 to 31 December 2017).
 EPs are submitted to the TEC and then assessed by peer-review panels.

-- EPs awarded an A Quality Category increased by 39.8%, while the percentage of researcher EPs awarded a B Quality Category increased by 17.5%. - > The number of EPs awarded A and B Quality Categories by the Māori Knowledge and Development Panel in 2018 was 85.24.
+EPs awarded an A Quality Category increased by 39.8%, while the percentage of researcher EPs awarded a B Quality Category increased by 17.5%.

+- The number of EPs awarded A and B Quality Categories by the Māori Knowledge and Development Panel in 2018 was 85.24.
 This is an increase of 30.39 A and B Quality Categories from 2012, suggesting an increasing concentration of staff engaged in high-quality research. - The inaugural Pacific Research Panel awarded funded Quality Categories to 54.61 EPs.
 Of these, over half (53.7%) were awarded an A or B Quality Category. - Universities will receive the bulk (96.7%) of total PBRF funding in 2019.
 By component this includes: 95.7% of Quality Evaluation funding; 97.0% of Research Degree Completion (RDC) funding; and 99.2% of External Research Income (ERI) funding.
-Outside of the university subsector, Unitec New Zealand is the only non-university TEO to receive greater than 1.0% of the total funding available through the PBRF (as was the case in the 2012 Quality Evaluation). - > The University of Auckland (29.8%) and the University of Otago (19.8%) dominate the overall funding allocations, showing significant levels of achievement in all three components of the PBRF.
-These two universities will receive 48.4% of Quality Evaluation funding, 47.1% of RDC funding and 56.2% of ERI funding. - For the 2018 round, we are reporting on two average quality intensity measures6: the AQS(S), which shows the intensity of research at each TEO relative to their staffing numbers; and the AQS(E), which looks at the intensity of research relative to postgraduate equivalent full-time student (EFTS) numbers.
+Outside of the university subsector, Unitec New Zealand is the only non-university TEO to receive greater than 1.0% of the total funding available through the PBRF (as was the case in the 2012 Quality Evaluation). - The University of Auckland (29.8%) and the University of Otago (19.8%) dominate the overall funding allocations, showing significant levels of achievement in all three components of the PBRF.
+These two universities will receive 48.4% of Quality Evaluation funding, 47.1% of RDC funding and 56.2% of ERI funding. - For the 2018 round, we are reporting on two average quality intensity measures: the AQS(S), which shows the intensity of research at each TEO relative to their staffing numbers; and the AQS(E), which is based on equivalent full-time student (EFTS) and measures the extent to which teaching at degree level and above is underpinned by high-quality research in a TEO.
 The average result for the AQS(S) for all participating TEOs was 7.15.
 This increased to 22.60 when you look at just the universities.
 The average AQS(E) result for all participating TEOs in 2018 was 0.64.
-This compares with 0.61 in 2012 and 0.57 in 20067.
+This compares with 0.61 in 2012 and 0.57 in 2006.
 This indicates an increase in postgraduate study that is informed by research.